 Airport pet relief areas

 These are our reviews of the airport pet relief areas we have been to.
-Getting out to them, achieving your dog’s goals and returning to your departure gate will take at least an hour, unless you’re at a tiny airport like Long Beach, or unless you’re at one of the rare airports that have an indoor pet relief area inside the security cordon (e.g., Seattle).
+Getting out to them, achieving your dog’s goals and returning to your departure gate will take at least an hour, unless you’re at a tiny airport like Long Beach, or unless you’re at one of the rare airports that has an indoor pet relief area, inside the security cordon (e.g., Chicago O’Hare; Detroit; Memphis; Minneapolis; New York (JFK); Pittsburgh; Salt Lake City; San Diego; Seattle; and Washington D.C./Dulles).
+Those air-side pet relief areas are about to become less rare: By August 2016, most U.S. airports you and I are likely to travel through will be equipped with at least one.

 Remember to empty any water bottles you had with you on your first flight before returning through security.
 And — need it be said? — pick up your dog’s poop!
-Some airports provide poop bags, but you should have one of those rolls of bags in your purse or pocket, and in a pocket of your airplane carrier bag.
+Some airports provide poop bags, but tuck one of those rolls of bags in a pocket of your pet’s airplane carrier bag and you’ll never be at a loss.

 Charlotte Douglas International Airport (CLT)